gregoryv/draw/README.md

-go-design - package for writing software design grafs in code
+go-design - package for writing software design documents in code

-SVG